Apr 24, 2024 • 10 min read

 3. Explore Zilker Park

-Hanging out at a park may not seem all that exciting but trust us when we say that the 351-acre Zilker Park is one of THE places to visit in Austin.
-Walkers and cyclists will love the Hike-and-Bike Trail.
-Take your family or friends and play disc golf and sand volleyball or enjoy a picnic with downtown in view.
-If you have your own kayak, canoe, or paddleboard, you can always float onto Lady Bird Lake from Zilker Park’s shores.
+Hanging out at a park may not seem all that exciting but trust us – 358-acre Zilker Park is one of THE places to visit in Austin.
+Forget you're even in a city as you wander along the Hike-and-Bike Trail, play some disc golf or sand volleyball and then settle down to enjoy a picnic with downtown in view.
+You can even hire a kayak, canoe, or paddleboard and float onto Lady Bird Lake from Zilker Park’s shores.

-Zilker Park is home to some of Austin’s most notable attractions, some of which have no entrance fee.
-The Austin Nature & Science Center is free to all and has hands-on nature exhibits and educational programs that the whole family will love.
-The UMLAUF Sculpture Garden & Museum has affordable entrance fees and allows children under 12, active military, and veterans to visit for free.
-There are some free days at the Zilker Botanical Garden, but they’re few and far between.
-People receiving food assistance (SNAP benefits) get free access to the gardens any day of the year.
+Zilker Park is also home to some of Austin’s most notable attractions and several are free to visit.
+The Austin Nature & Science Center doesn't cost a dime and has hands-on nature exhibits and educational programs that the whole family will love.
+The UMLAUF Sculpture Garden & Museum has affordable entrance fees and allows children under 12, active military and veterans to visit for free.

 Many of Austin’s most notable festivals and events are hosted in Zilker Park.
-Free summer music and theatrical performances can be enjoyed at Zilker Hillside Theater year after year.
-Other festivals like the Trail of Lights – which has some free admission nights – and the completely-free ABC Kite Fest are other great events to attend.
+Join the crowds to enjoy summer music and theatrical performances at Zilker Hillside Theater and other festivals like the Trail of Lights – which has some free admission nights – and the completely free ABC Kite Fest.

-And finally – Zilker is home to the Barton Springs Pool, a three-acre swimming pool fed by natural springs that have an average temperature of 68°F (20°C).
-From November to spring break, admission to the pool doesn’t cost a thing.
+And as if all that wasn't enough free fun, Zilker is also home to the Barton Springs Pool, a three-acre swimming pool fed by natural springs that have an average temperature of 68°F. From November to spring break, admission to the pool doesn’t cost a thing.

 4. Hear live music for free

-If you’re in Austin during the first week of January, don’t miss a chance to see about 100 bands play in the Red River Cultural District’s Free Week festival.
-The free concerts run from Thursday through Saturday in one of the most popular music districts in Austin.
+If you’re in Austin during the first weekend of the first week of January, don’t miss the chance to see about 100 bands play in the Red River Cultural District’s Free Week festival.
 In the summer, the district hosts another free live music series called Hot Summer Nights that features local musicians.

 Summer is always a good time to hear live music, especially in the parks of Austin.
-The Drop-In Summer Concert Series at Hartman Concert Lawn and Austin Symphony Concerts in the Park in Zilker Park are free annual music series.
+The Drop-In Summer Concert Series at Hartman Concert Lawn and Austin Symphony Concerts in the Park are both free annual music series.

-Planning tip: There are plenty of other live music opportunities throughout the year, especially at festivals and around the holidays.
-Keep an eye on EventBrite and Visit Austin’s Instagram page to stay in the loop.
+Planning tip: There are plenty of other live music opportunities throughout the year – keep an eye on Eventbrite and Visit Austin’s Instagram page to stay in the loop.

 5. Admire Mexican and Latin American art at the Mexic-Arte Museum on Sundays